alexanderfewtrell/2D-Chess/README.md

 - Use the mouse to interact with the chessboard.
 - Click on a piece to select it, and click on a valid destination to move the piece.
+- A copy of the finished game can be downloaded from the folder "Finished Game", download the contents of this folder and follow the instructions in the Readme file.
 - Enjoy playing chess!

 ## Contributing